jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Some examples.
 In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using Industrial Age tools.

-City by-laws, insurance regulations, labour laws, government lobbys full of lobbyists, the mountains of red-tape; the endless pages of todays rulebook is our society's evil Death Star.
+City by-laws, industry certifications, insurance regulations, labour laws, government lobbys full of lobbyists, the mountains of red-tape; the endless pages of todays rulebook is our society's Death Star.
 Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 <div style='position:relative; padding-bottom:calc(75.00% + 44px)'><iframe src='https://gfycat.com/ifr/DeepUnevenGreendarnerdragonfly' frameborder='0' scrolling='no' width='80%' height='80%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>